limix/CellRegMap/README.md

 ![Fig1.pdf](https://github.com/limix/CellRegMap/files/7114791/Fig1.pdf)

-For more details on the CellRegMap model and its applications to both real and simulated data, see the [CellRegMap manuscript](https://www.biorxiv.org/content/10.1101/2021.09.01.458524v1).
+For more details on the CellRegMap model and its applications to both real and simulated data, see our [preprint](https://www.biorxiv.org/content/10.1101/2021.09.01.458524v1).